Musée Nicéphore Niépce

 On the left we see the well preserved sample of that phase as shown in the Nicéphore Niépce Museum.
 That is from 1826, made over a pewter plate, and represents Cardinal Georges d’Amboise.
 On top is the backlit paper engraving, in the middle the metal plate and at the bottom a final print.
 Niépce sent it to be printed in Paris by the engraver Lemaître.

-Would Niépce be a entrepreneur, keen for quick profits, he would have realized the excellent opportunity the foto-mechanical reproduction of images represented as a new business.
-He would have leveraged on what he had achieved already in 1826.
+At this time he was already very close to something that could have a commercial application.
+Foto-mechanical reproduction of images could be a new business.
 But the light filtered by a hand made drawing was not the light he had in mind.
-So he continued to the next step that was about using a camare obscura.
+So he continued to the next step that was about using a camera obscura.

 Above, one of the Camera Obscura used by Niépce.
 He expected a sort of print-out effect and so drilled two holes, normally closed with corks, in order to allow him a real time observation of image development.
 He used a Wollaston type lens that was a simple meniscus offering about f11 or f16, that means, not bright at all.
 His first surviving success in capturing an image with a camera obscura is the image that opens this article, the Point de vue du Gras à Saint-Loup de Varennes, it dates from 1827 and it demanded an exposure of 12 hours.
 Niépce knew that this exposure time was not practical and so decided to go after other light sensitive substances to replace the Bitumen.
+It was known, for instance, that some silver salts were darkened by the exposure to light.
 The problem was not actually about getting an image but rather on how to fix it, how to remove the parts of it that were not exposed.
 The samples showed something when removed from camera but the shadows continued to blacken due to the action of ambient light.

-Coming back to Niépce, he experimented with a lot of different substances, particularly he had a great hope about the use of phosphors but that never yielded any good result.
-If we think of combinations of supports like cooper, pewter, silver… light sensitive substances like bitumen, phosphore, iodine, development or cleasing baths in different oils, acids, whatever, plus different timings and concentrations, for all these processes, we can infer that Niépce employed thousands and thousands of hours in his trial and error experiments.
+Niépce experimented with a lot of different substances, particularly he had a great hope about the use of phosphors but that never yielded any good result.
+If we think of combinations of supports like cooper, pewter, silver… light sensitive substances like bitumen, phosphore, silver salts, iodine, development or cleansing baths in different oils, acids, whatever, plus different timings and concentrations, for all these processes, we can infer that Niépce employed thousands and thousands of hours in his trial and error experiments.

 By the end of the twenties he was convinced that the quality of images produced by his camera obscura was an issue.
 In 1826 he asked his cousin, who was going to Paris, to bring him several optics from Vincent and Charles Chevalier, well know opticians at that time (Fouque p117).
 That is how Charles Chevalier was acquainted with the nature and results from researches performed by Niépce, and it seems that was Charles Chevalier who put him and Louis Daguerre in touch.